Glenn Poshard: Continued higher education career

 In 1999, Poshard was hired by Southern Illinois University Carbondale to serve as the Vice Chancellor of Administration.
 He would serve in the position until his appointment to the SIU Board of Trustees.

+In 2005, Poshard put his name forward for consideration to become the President of the Southern Illinois University system.
 On November 14, 2005, the SIU Board of Trustees passed a resolution authorizing a contract to be signed between the SIU system and Poshard.
 The next month, at their December 8, 2005 meeting, a resolution approving the contract was passed.
 He took office on January 1, 2006.
 Poshard was accused of plagiarism in 2007 after it was revealed that portions of his doctoral dissertation were lifted from another source without attribution.
 The faculty senate at Southern Illinois University Edwardsville asked Poshard to step down as president.
 Poshard was later acquitted of plagiarism charges after a university committee he appointed called it "inadvertent plagiarism".
 He retired after the 2013-14 school year.
 On October 7, 2022, SIU Carbondale's Transportation Education Center at Southern Illinois Airport was named the Glenn Poshard Transportation Education Center in recognition of Poshard's leadership at the SIU system.

 In 2016, Poshard was appointed to the John A. Logan College Board of Trustees following the death of Trustee Bill Alstat.
 He was elected to the position in 2017 and re-elected in 2021.

-Morthland College's Board of Trustees voted unanimously to hire Poshard as the president of Morthland College effective February 13, 2017.
+Morthland College's board of trustees voted unanimously to hire Poshard as the president of Morthland College effective February 13, 2017.

 After two months in the position, citing serious issues with the college's finances and personnel that had not been disclosed during the hiring process, Poshard resigned from the position effective April 26, 2017.
 An investigation by the United States Department of Education of financial mismanagement by the college, started in January 2017 prior to Poshard's hiring, resulted in its closure in 2018.